yoyongxuan/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Student details missing in input.
     * 1a1.
-CadetHQ shows an error message
+CadetHQ shows an error message.
+    * 1a2.
+User makes the request again with updated details.

+      Steps 1a1 - 1a2 are repeated until the input is valid.

-      Use case ends.
+      Use case resumes from step 1.

 * 1b.
 A contact with the given student ID already exists.
     * 1b1.
+CadetHQ shows an error message.
+    * 1b2.
+User makes the request again with updated details.

+      Steps 1b1 - 1b2 are repeated until the input is valid.

+      Use case resumes from step 2.

+* 1c.
+A contact with the given email already exists.
-CadetHQ shows an error message
+    * 1c1.
+CadetHQ shows an error message.
+    * 1c2.
+User makes the request again with updated details.

+      Steps 1c1 - 1c2 are repeated until the input is valid.

+      Use case resumes from step 2.

+___

+**Use case: UC02 - List all students**

+**MSS**

+1. User requests to list students.
+2. CadetHQ shows the full list of students.

     Use case ends.

 ___

-**Use case: Delete a student contact using list index**
+**Use case: UC03 - Find students(s)**

 **MSS**

-1. User requests to <u>list students</u>
+1. User requests to find student(s).
-2. User requests to delete a specific student in the list using index in list
-3. CadetHQ deletes the student's contact
+2. CadetHQ shows the list of found students.

     Use case ends.

+___

+**Use case: UC04 - Delete a student contact using list index**

+**MSS**

+1. User requests to delete a specific student in the list using index in list
+2. CadetHQ deletes the student's contact

+    Use case ends.

 **Extensions**

 * 1a.
 The list is empty.
+    * 1a1.
+CadetHQ shows an error message.

       Use case ends.

-* 2a.
-The given index is invalid.
+* 1b.
+The given index is invalid and/or out of bounds.

-    * 2a1.
+    * 1b1.
 CadetHQ shows an error message.
+    * 1b2.
+User makes the request again with updated index.

+      Steps 1b1 - 1b2 repeat until the index is valid and in bounds.

       Use case resumes at step 2.

 ___

-**Use case: Delete a student contact using Student ID**
+**Use case: UC05 - Delete a student contact using Student ID**

 **MSS**